postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-dynamic-code.md

 This template generates either `var clone = (TargetType) base.Clone();` or `var clone = (TargetType) this.MemberwiseClone();`.

 > [!NOTE]
-> The weird syntax of Capture, which gives the result as an `out` parameter instead of a return value, is due to a technical limitation of Roslyn.
+> The weird syntax of Capture, which gives the result as an `out` parameter instead of a return value, is due to the viral nature of `dynamic`.
+In C#, the return type of `ExpressionFactory.Caputre(someDynamicExpression)` would be `dynamic`, when Metalama would require it to be `IExpression`.

 ## Converting custom objects from compile-time to run-time values